EfresBR/G4iMGrinder/README.md

 <details>

-G4-iM Grinder can be download from github: EfresBR/G4iMGrinder.
+G4-iM Grinder can be downloaded from github: EfresBR/G4iMGrinder.
 G4-iM Grinder requires the installation of other CRAN based and Bioconductor packages.
-Please, ensure all required packages are installed and R version is at least 3.6.1.
-G4-iM Grinder was successfully downloaded and tested in MacOS 10.12.6, Windows 10 (x64), Ubuntu 18.04.2 (x64), Mint 19.1 (x64) and Fedora-workstation 30 whilst running R 3.6.1 and R studio 1.2.5001.
+Please, ensure all required packages are installed and R version is at least 4.0.0.
+G4-iM Grinder was successfully downloaded and tested in MacOS 10.12.6, Windows 10 (x64), Ubuntu 18.04.2 (x64), Mint 19.1 (x64) and Fedora-workstation 30.
 In Linux based systems, the installation of devtools may require further effort ([Check this link](https://stackoverflow.com/questions/20923209/problems-installing-the-devtools-package)).
 Other OS including x86 systems have not been tested.

-G4-iM Grinder has been sucessfully used in R 3.6.3 and R-studio 1.2.5033.
+G4-iM Grinder has been sucessfully used in R 4.0.2 and R-studio 1.3.1056

 ```ruby